Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire: Results

 The prototype example for ZFS is the spin triplet, i.e., the $S$=1 spin system (Fig.~\ref{fig:zfs}).
 A magnetic field causes Zeeman splitting, a separation of levels with different values of the magnetic spin quantum number $m_s$ ($-1$, 0, or +1).
 However, even in the absence of a magnetic field, the triplet levels can be split due to spin-spin and spin-orbit interactions.
 ZFS values can be as large as THz but are more typically in the GHz range.
 For instance, the NV$^-$ center in diamond has a ZFS of 2.88 GHz~\cite{loubser_electron_1977}, and the value for a Cr$^{3+}$ ion in sapphire is 11.45 GHz~\cite{farr_ultrasensitive_2013,tobar_proposal_2003}.
+While we focus on loss in superconducting qubits, it is worth noting that magnetic loss is an issue for a variety of other quantum platforms~\cite{de_leon_materials_2021}, for example in quantum defects~\cite{onizhuk_colloquium_2025}, and these equations apply equally well there.

 To evaluate the absorption due to transitions between ZFS levels, we calculate the absorption coefficient $a (\omega)$ at photon frequency $\omega$.
 The absorption coefficient is related to the attenuation of the electromagnetic radiation in the material by